PIYUSH-MISHRA-00/Kaalka-Encryption-Algorithm/README.md

 # Kaalka Encryption Algorithm for Dart

 Robust, timestamp-based encryption for Dart, compatible with Python and JavaScript implementations.
-Uses angles and trigonometric functions derived from timestamps for strong, time-dependent encryption.
+Uses angles and trigonometric functions for text, and integer arithmetic for file/media encryption, ensuring lossless, reversible results for all file types (images, binary, etc.).

 ## Features
-- **Robust encryption** using timestamp-based keys (angles, trigonometric functions)
+- **Robust encryption** using timestamp-based keys (angles, trigonometric functions for text; integer arithmetic for files/media)
 - **Cross-platform**: Compatible with Python and Node.js Kaalka implementations
 - **Flexible API**: Use system time, NTP, or custom timestamp for encryption/decryption
-- **File/media support**: Encrypt/decrypt any file or media type (text, binary, images, etc.)
+- **File/media support**: Encrypt/decrypt any file or media type (text, binary, images, etc.) with lossless, reversible results
 - **Extension handling**: Encrypted files use `.kaalka`, decrypted files restore original extension
 - **Packet support**: Example wrapper for secure message packets